thanhit95/latex-examples/README.md

 cleanup.sh
 ```

-The cleanup script shall automatically identify the files that will be removed and shall show you a list of those files before proceeding.
+The cleanup script will automatically identify the files that will be removed and then show you a list of those files before proceeding.

 Output example: